Human Rights Policy

 Valmont’s Human Rights Policy is based on our core value of “operating with absolute integrity” and it applies to all employees, officers and directors of Valmont Industries, Inc. and its subsidiaries (“Valmont” or the “Company”).

 Regardless of our position within the Company, we all have a duty to understand and adhere to our core value.
 We are expected to exemplify integrity every single day and our commitment to act with integrity crosses all borders.
 We believe that acting with integrity is not something you do solely for your public reputation, rather it means doing the right thing even when no one is watching.

 Consistent with this core value, is our commitment to human rights.
 Valmont respects internally recognized human rights standards, and this policy is guide by the U.N.
-Guiding Principles for Business and Human Rights.
+Guiding Principles for Business and Human Rights and U.N.
+Universal Declaration of Human Rights.
 We expect our agents, contractors, consultants, dealers, distributors, suppliers and vendors to share our commitment to human rights (collectively referred to as “Business Partners”).